rwtechwiki/rwtechwiki.github.io/content/Movement/jumpstoredboost.md

-Status: #partdone
-Note Type: #movetype
-Tags: #unintended, #storage
+---

-# Jump-Stored Boost / JSboost
+title: Jump-Stored Boost / JSboost
+tags:
+  - storage
+  - unintended
+  - movetype
+socialImage:
+socialDescription: One of the moves in Rain World 3
+---
 ## Description
 Some moves send slugcat airborn with velocity without setting jump-boost to a value.
 Therefore, if a [[jumpstore]] has been performed, these moves gain significant height by holding jump midair.